Fortifications of Paris in the 19th and 20th centuries: The removal of the Thiers Wall

 1883 On June 11 the municipal council of Paris votes to request the removal of the Thiers Wall, the property's transfer to the city and the end of restrictions on building in its vicinity.

 1918 During World War I the Thiers Wall proves to be ineffective in the defense of Paris, as the range of German artillery such as the Paris Gun (120 km) renders walls irrelevant.

 1919 On 19 April the city purchases the property for 100 million francs from the State of France.
 The city must purchase or expropriate the associated grounds and must maintain the "zone non aedificandi."
 Work begins on the demolition of the walls.

-1925-1930 The "territoire zonier" is annexed to the city.
+1925–1930 The "territoire zonier" is annexed to the city.

 1930 A law is enacted to regulate the methods for compensation of the "zoniers."

 The forts

 Military doctrine for the employment of the forts

 The doctrines for the use of the forts depend on the context of the time.
 During the 19th century the roads were few.
 Armies were obligated to move along existing lines of communication in order to maintain their provisioning without resorting to dirt roads in unfavorable seasons.
 Therefore, a fortification located on an important road would be able to slow or stop a large troop formation.
-For example the Fort de Charenton was placed to dominate Route Nationale 6, the Paris-Geneva road, and Route Nationale 19, the road to Belfort, as well as the :fr:Pont de Charenton on the Marne and the :fr:Pont à l’Anglais on the Seine.
+For example the Fort de Charenton was placed to dominate Route nationale 6, the Paris-Geneva road, and Route nationale 19, the road to Belfort, as well as the :fr:Pont de Charenton on the Marne and the Port à l'Anglais Bridge on the Seine.

 In wartime, the fort would fulfill several functions, in the manner of a fortified town.